bryanbraun/bryanbraun.github.io/_posts/2018-07-20-a-brief-overview-of-docker-tags.md

 ]
 ---

-Let's talk about Docker tags... what they are and how they work.
-I had to figure this stuff out recently and I thought I'd share what I learned.
+I was digging into Docker tags recently, so I thought I'd share what I learned while it's still fresh in my mind.

-To start, lets just run `docker images` on a typical docker project, and see what we find:
+To set the stage, lets just run `docker images` on a typical docker project, and see what we find:

 ```
 $ docker images

 REPOSITORY      TAG         IMAGE ID          CREATED           SIZE
-postgres        9.6.1       77af4d6b9913      19 hours ago      265 MB
-gridmaster_web  latest      b6fa739cedf5      19 hours ago      193 MB
 <none>          <none>      78a85c484f71      19 hours ago      193 MB
 <none>          <none>      30557a29d5ab      20 hours ago      193 MB
 <none>          <none>      5ed6274db6ce      24 hours ago      193 MB
 ```

 It's a bunch of docker images.
-We've got a postgres image, and four different images of [my web application](https://gridmaster.io).

-As you can see, each one has an Image ID, like `77af4d6b9913` (which is a truncated version of the full ID).
-These IDs are unique, which means we can reference them in various commands.
-That's great, but it would be better if we could reference them in a way that was more practical and human-readable.
+As you can see, each one has an Image ID, like `78a85c484f71` (which is a truncated version of the full ID).
+These IDs are unique and we can reference them in various commands, but they don't tell us very much about the image.
+It would be better if we could reference images in a way that was more practical and human-readable.

 ## Enter tags